MissionLocal/2024-election/README.md

-# election-2024
+# Election results
- Charting and mapping the San Francisco election results.
+ Charting and mapping results from the San Francisco November 2024 general election.